Skip to content

 An actors’ co-operative agency is an Employment Agency*

-• Only entertainment agencies may charge a fee to look for work – but this fee may only be “a deduction from earnings from jobs the agency has arranged” (commission).
+• Only entertainment agencies may charge a fee to look for work.
+This fee may only be “a deduction from earnings from jobs the agency has arranged” (i.e., commission).

 • Actors’ earnings paid to an agency must be held in a separate, secure Clients’ Account.

-• An agency which gets a fee from an actor’s employer, may not charge the actor commission (e.g., some foreign employers pay 20% “agency fee” on top of the actor’s fees).
+• If an agency gets a fee from an actor’s employer, the agency may not charge the actor commission (e.g., some foreign employers pay 20% “agency fee” on top of the actor’s fees).

-• A fee to join an agency must be fully refunded when the actor leaves the agency.
-If it isn’t, it is an illegal fee for work-finding services.
+• If a fee is charged to join an agency, it must be fully refunded when the actor leaves the agency.
+If it is not refunded, it becomes an illegal fee for work-finding services.

-• Other fees may be charged, but must not be a condition of representation.
+• Fees for other agency services may be charged, but these must not be a pre-condition of representation.

 • Terms of trade of an agency, including commission, must be agreed with the actor.